aaleino/todoman/README.md

 	./todoman todo.md -s 1

-Generate report on how much time were spent on each task during the current session.
+Generate report on the time spent on each task during the current session (use -s 0 for a report about all sessions).

 Credits